rocket-pool/smartnode/README.md

 A [Makefile](./Makefile) is included for building, testing, and linting.

-* `make all` will build rocketpool-cli, rocketpool-daemon, and run the linter.
+* `make` or `make all` will build rocketpool-cli, rocketpool-daemon, and run the linter.
+  * build/rocketpool-cli and build/rocketpool-daemon will be symlinked to the version and architecture specific binaries in build/
-* `make rocketpool-daemon` will build the docker containers required to build the daemon, then build the daemon.
+* `make release` will build all architecture specific binaries as well as docker images and manifests
+  * It will tag docker images as latest as well as the version in `shared/version.txt`
+  * It will put cli and native mode binaries in build/\<version\>
-* `make rocketpool-cli` will build the cli for linux and osx.
+* `make build/rocketpool-cli` builds just the cli
+* `make build/rocketpool-daemon` builds just the daemon
+* `make docker` builds the rocketpool/smartnode container and tags it with latest as well as the version from `shared/version.txt`
+* `make lint` runs the linter.
 * `make test` runs all unit tests.
 * `make clean` deletes any binaries.
 It does not clear your go caches.
+It does not clean up old docker images.

 ## CLI Commands